Download This Bill in Microsoft Word format

 SECTION 2.
 Sections 16-3-2020(F) and (G) of the 1976 Code are amended to read:

-or prostitution, or any other non-violent offense may motion the court to vacate the conviction or adjudication and expunge the record of the conviction or adjudication for an offense committed as a direct result of, or incidental or related to, trafficking.
-The court may grant the motion on a finding that the person's participation in the offense was a direct result of being a victim by a preponderance of the evidence that the person's participation in the offense was a direct result of, or incidental to, being a victim of trafficking.
-For any hearing scheduled pursuant to this subsection, the alleged victim of trafficking must file reasonable notice with the original prosecuting agency for the underlying offense and reasonable notice must be given or attempted to be given to any victims pursuant to the Victim's Bill of Rights.
+or prostitution, or any other non-violent offense may motion the court to vacate the conviction and expunge the record of the conviction for an offense committed as a direct result of, or incidental or related to, trafficking.
+The court may grant the motion on a finding that the person's participation was a direct result of being a victim.
+For purposes of this subsection, nonviolent offense means all offenses not listed in Section 16-1-60.

 SECTION 3.
 The rights delineated under SECTION 2 of this act shall apply retroactively.